Ideas on future diplomacy and strategy found by clicking on the Canberra bomber and HMS Daring or links further below.

 Tornado fighters flew from Marham to Libya though turned round when the crews spotted civilians near the targets and flew all the way home without dropping their weapons.
 Ballistic missiles cannot do that which is an important reason for a new generation of manned aircraft.

-None-the-less, British politicians must be forced to understand that voters pay for a deterrent - conventional and nuclear - because it works, and the Prime Minister is a crucial working part.
+Today’s rather inexperienced British politicians must be made to understand that we voters pay for our deterrents - conventional and nuclear - because we trust the Queen’s Armed Forces that both deterrents will do their job well - as they have done for seventy years.
+The Prime Minister is a crucial working part.
 Deterrents must deter.
 And they do.
-So long as the potential country or madmen know that you will reap catastrophic retribution.
-British voters do not want the Notting Hill set dashing for their bunkers when some lunatic attacks London with a dirty bomb and then wringing their gloved hands in sorrow before offering weasel words and salving their shallow consciences by doing precisely nothing.
-The overwhelming majority of British voters willingly paid for the V bombers because they trusted Clement Atlee, Winston Churchill and Harold Macmillan to stand firm in the face of blackmail.
+So long as the potential country or madmen know that you are well armed and will reap catastrophic retribution.
+British voters do not want a Notting Hill set dashing for their bunkers when some lunatic attacks London with a dirty bomb, then wringing their lily white hands in sorrow before offering weasel words and salving their shallow consciences by doing precisely nothing save attending a memorial service at Saint Paul’s Cathedral or Westminster Abbey.
+The overwhelming majority of British voters willingly paid for the V bombers and Polaris because they trusted Clement Atlee, Winston Churchill and Harold Macmillan to stand firm in the face of blackmail.

 All three Prime Ministers served as officers during the First World War.
-Clement Atlee was the last man but one off the beach at Suvla Bay when the Gallipoli landings ended.
-Winston Churchill fought on the North West Frontier, took part in the cavalry charge at the Battle of Omdurman, escaped from the Boers during the South African War and then led a battalion in France after the Gallipoli landings failed.
-Atlee admired Churchill as a strategist even when he waded seawards at Suvla Bay.
-Harold Macmillan was badly wounded at the Somme and lay waiting in a trench all day reading Ancient Greek until he was rescued.
+When the Gallipoli landings failed and ended with withdrawal, Clement Atlee was the last man but one off the beach at Suvla Bay, just in front of his general.
+Winston Churchill fought on the North West Frontier, took part in the cavalry charge at the Battle of Omdurman, escaped from the Boers during the South African War, made sure the fleet was ready for war in summer 1914 then led a battalion in France after his resignation from the Admiralty following the Gallipoli landings failure.
+Atlee admired Churchill as a strategist, even when he waded into the sea that last night at Suvla Bay.
+That’s why he brought the Labour Party into Churchill’s wartime government in summer 1940.
+Harold Macmillan was wounded three times, very severely wounded at the Somme and lay waiting in a trench all day, feigning death when German infantry passed, reading the classical playwright Aeschylus in the original Ancient Greek until he was rescued.
+After many operations Macmillan was still on crotches on Armistice Day.

 HMS Astute, latest nuclear attack submarine, makes her first surface.